-The #finchconf speakers are top-rate, passionate professionals and well-received, experienced speakers.
+The #finchconf speakers are passionate, industry-leading professionals and experienced, widely-regarded speakers.
 All are invited guests.

 Rachel is a front- and back-end web developer and author and co-author of 22 books including The New CSS Layout, as well as a regular contributor to a number of publications both on and offline.
 Rachel is co-founder of the CMS Perch and Notist, Editor in Chief of Smashing Magazine, a Google Developer Expert and a Member of the CSS Working Group.
 She writes about business and technology on her own site at rachelandrew.co.uk.